wombleton/gitlaw-nz/acts/N/New Zealand Security Intelligence Service Act 1969.md

     (3) A person who acquires knowledge of any information knowing that it was gained as a result of any interception or seizure, or electronic tracking, in accordance with an intelligence warrant shall not knowingly disclose that information otherwise than in the course of his duty.

-    (4) Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 2 years or a fine not exceeding $2,000 who fails to comply with or acts in contravention of the foregoing provisions of this section.
+    (4) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or a fine not exceeding $2,000 who fails to comply with or acts in contravention of the foregoing provisions of this section.

-    Section 12A: inserted, on 16 November 1977, by [section 7(1)][123] of the New Zealand Security Intelligence Service Amendment Act 1977 (1977 No 50).
+    Section 12A: inserted, on 16 November 1977, by [section 7(1)][124] of the New Zealand Security Intelligence Service Amendment Act 1977 (1977 No 50).

-    Section 12A(2): amended, on 13 July 2011, by [section 16(1)(a)][124] of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).
+    Section 12A(2): amended, on 13 July 2011, by [section 16(1)(a)][125] of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).

-    Section 12A(2): amended, on 13 July 2011, by [section 16(1)(b)][124] of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).
+    Section 12A(2): amended, on 13 July 2011, by [section 16(1)(b)][125] of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).

     Section 12A(2): amended, on 13 July 2011, by [section 17(1)][87] of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).

-    Section 12A(3): amended, on 13 July 2011, by [section 16(2)][124] of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).
+    Section 12A(3): amended, on 13 July 2011, by [section 16(2)][125] of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).

     Section 12A(3): amended, on 13 July 2011, by [section 17(1)][87] of the New Zealand Security Intelligence Service Amendment Act 2011 (2011 No 28).

+    Section 12A(4): amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Personation

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months, or to a fine not exceeding $200, or to both, who (not being the Director or an officer or employee of the Security Intelligence Service) describes himself or otherwise holds himself out as the Director or an officer or employee of the Security Intelligence Service, unless he establishes that the manner and circumstances in which he did the act which is proved were such as to raise no reasonable inference that he was describing himself or otherwise holding himself out as being in reality the Director or such an officer or employee.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months, or to a fine not exceeding $200, or to both, who (not being the Director or an officer or employee of the Security Intelligence Service) describes himself or otherwise holds himself out as the Director or an officer or employee of the Security Intelligence Service, unless he establishes that the manner and circumstances in which he did the act which is proved were such as to raise no reasonable inference that he was describing himself or otherwise holding himself out as being in reality the Director or such an officer or employee.

+    Section 13: amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13A Restriction on publication and broadcasting of information regarding staff

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000, who (except with the written consent of the Minister) publishes or causes or allows to be published in a newspaper or other document, or broadcasts or causes or allows to be broadcast by radio or television or otherwise, the fact that any person is---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000, who (except with the written consent of the Minister) publishes or causes or allows to be published in a newspaper or other document, or broadcasts or causes or allows to be broadcast by radio or television or otherwise, the fact that any person is---

     *   (a) a member of the New Zealand Security Intelligence Service other than the Director; or